mitmproxy/mitmproxy/docs/src/content/concepts-certificates.md

 When looking at the certificate with
 `openssl x509 -noout -text -in ~/.mitmproxy/mitmproxy-ca.pem`
-it should have the at least the following X509v3 extensions, mitmproxy can use it to generate certificates:
+it should have at least the following X509v3 extensions so mitmproxy can use it to generate certificates:

     X509v3 extensions: